Thursday, February 27, 2025

 these memories of indelible misery.

-They do not feel.
+they do not feel.

 Only those maimed by their cruel words

-and denials know the sorrow.
+and denials swallow the sorrow.

-The rapist never feels sorry,
+The rapist never feels sorry

 wondering if he produced a bastard child.